darthwalsh/bin/apps/finance.md

 - [x] Manually Classified Holdings
 - [x] Try with my checking

-Signing up, they scheduled 30 minute phone call - but no fee so far
+Signing up, they scheduled 30 minute phone call -  no fee so far

 - [ ] Problem: My Fidelity CD "Fifth Third Bank, National Association" value is showing as negative on the dashboard, making the investment account balance wrong.
+	- [x] Reported to support chat
-	- [x] Reported to support
+	- [x] Reported to support email
+	- [ ] Maybe related to CD setting next week?
-- [ ] Problem: my mortgage didn't load, but I'll give it a few more days
+- [x] Problem: my mortgage didn't load, but I'll give it a few more day -- FIXED!

 ##  Google Pay
 Can import checking accounts, but not seeing away to import investment accounts